-- compliance with the Clery Act, both parties will be informed of the outcome of any institutional proceedings under these Procedures. - 5.
+- 4. A confidential file regarding the complaint shall be maintained by the vice president.
+To the extent possible, the College will keep all information relating to the complaint and investigations confidential; however, to maintain compliance with the Clery Act, both parties will be informed of the outcome of any institutional proceedings under these Procedures. - 5.
 The vice president shall make every effort to conclude the investigation as soon as possible but no later than thirty (30) calendar days.
 If the nature of the investigation requires additional time, the vice president may have an additional ten (10) calendar days to complete the investigation.
 The vice president shall notify the parties of this extension. - 6.
-The parties to an investigation will be notified of available counseling services and their options of changing academic situations and other interim measures.
+Complainants will be notified of available counseling services and their options of changing academic situations and other interim protective measures.
+The respondent to an investigation will be notified of available counseling services and other interim measures.